 Overnight in Luanda

-Early wake-up and after breakfast we embark for the train station
+Early wake-up (breakfast along the way) as we embark for the train station

 Depending on our arrival time we’ll take a walk around town or head straight to our lodge